Our Saturday Evening Worship

 - A magnificent Aeolian Skinner Pipe Organ supports our song.

-- Other instruments frequently used include drums, piano, synthesizer, winds, strings and horns.
+- Other instruments frequently used include piano, synthesizer, winds, strings, horns and percussion.

-- Three choirs involving over 80 children, youth and adults enrich our worship.
+- Four choirs involving over 80 children, youth and adults enrich our worship.

 - Sunday school children sing in worship every month.

-- Our music leadership is provided by musicians, Music Director, F. Thomas Snyder III, and our Organist/Pianist, John A. Quinn III.
+- Our music leadership is provided by musicians, Music Director, Deacon F. Thomas Snyder III, and our Organist/Pianist, John A. Quinn III.

 - St. John’s is blessed to be the home of the Providence Chamber Orchestra.

 St. John’s has been our church community since the birth of our sons, the eldest of whom serves on Church Council!
 Through Sunday School, Confirmation, worship, special events, parties, retreats, and the bonds of friendship, we have been nurtured and have grown in our faith individually and as a family, always welcome and cared for in this diverse “family” of young and old; rich and poor; leaders and followers; the reserved and the obnoxious; talkers and listeners; liberal and conservative; pushy and reserved; musical and tone-deaf; optimists and pessimists; comedians and curmudgeons… St. John’s is a most marvelous community of people who love each other and love the Lord! ~Janet R.

 Worshiping at St John’s each Sunday morning gives us a true sense of God’s presence in our lives, our children’s lives, and those in our community.
 It is a joy to hear God’s Word and to experience being surrounded by such caring and loving persons. ~Mark G.